Physically-Feasible Reactive Synthesis for Terrain-Adaptive Locomotion: Simulation

 We evaluate the offline synthesis module for both \textit{Unstructured} and \textit{Rebar Terrain} scenarios by initializing the skill set with two trotting gaits ($2$ s and $3$ s).
 The inclusion of the longer-horizon trotting gait provides additional safer walking options from a practical standpoint.
 Prior to synthesis, we construct the set of possible terrain states $\inpstatesterrainexprposs$—assumed to be provided by the user—by systematically sweeping a local grid over the entire terrain map, based on the best available prior knowledge.
 The set of request states $\inpstatesrequestposs$ is defined as the top row of the local grid in the robot's facing direction, with the two corner cells also included to enable movement in diagonal directions.

-We briefly summarize the key offline synthesis statistics previously reported in \cite{zhou2025physically}.
-Specifically, the repair process was shown to successfully handle approximately $93.4\%$ of all terrain and request state pairs $(\inpstateterrain, \inpstaterequest) \in \inpstatesterrainexprposs \times \inpstatesrequestposs$.
-The remaining $6.6\%$ were unrepairable due to either unreachable request states caused by obstacles or physical infeasibility.
-Notably, the number of newly discovered skills was reduced by $71.6$–$97.6\%$ compared to checking the full space of all possible skills, each requiring the solution of a costly gait-free MICP.
-On average, generating a new locomotion gait via gait-free MICP took $27.23$ s, with a maximum time of $145.66$ s.
-These results demonstrate the effectiveness of the offline repair strategy in minimizing expensive MICP solves.
-For a full breakdown of synthesis time, number of symbolic states, and repair outcomes, please refer to \cite{zhou2025physically} (Table I).
+Table~\ref{tab:offline_synthesis_time} reports \begin{enumerate*}[label=(\roman*),ref=\roman*] \item the number of terrain and request states pairs $(\inpstateterrain, \inpstaterequest) \in \inpstatesterrainexprposs \times \inpstatesrequestposs$, including both successful and total ones, \item the number of skills, including the original, the newly discovered, and the total possible ones, and \item offline repair and feasibility checking times, including both from gait-fixed and gait-free MICP. \end{enumerate*} We first observe that the repair process successfully resolves $93.4\%$ of the terrain and request state pairs.
+The remaining cases are deemed unrepairable due to either unreachable request states caused by obstacles or inherent physical infeasibility.
+As highlighted in red, the number of newly discovered skills is reduced by $71.6$–$97.6\%$ compared to exhaustively checking all possible skills—each of which requires solving a computationally expensive gait-free MICP.
+On average, generating a new locomotion gait via gait-free MICP takes $27.23$ s, with a maximum of $145.66$ s.
+This demonstrates the effectiveness of offline repair in substantially reducing the number of costly gait-free MICP solves.

+To investigate the scalability of offline repair, we perform repair across various sizes of the terrain and request states.
+As shown in Fig.~\ref{fig:repair_vs_num_states}, the repair runtime grows linearly in the size of the terrain and request states for both $3\times 3$ and $5 \times 5$ grids.
+While fewer terrain and request states handled offline reduce checked time, they may lead to more frequent unforeseen states during online execution.
+Moreover, we note that the slope of $5 \times 5$ cases in Fig.~\ref{fig:repair_vs_num_states} are steeper than those of $3\times 3$ as a result of the increased state space.
+On average, repair takes 478.1$\%$ more time for $5\times 5$ grids than $3\times 3$ for one terrain and request states pair.
+In practice, the perception range and the robot size limit the grid size, so we do not test beyond $5\times 5$ grids, though the user can adjust the resolution.